Sampling efficiency of transverse forces in dense liquids

 By symmetry, $D_\perp$ vanishes for an equilibrium dynamics, and its value usefully quantifies the circular motion shown in Fig.~\ref{fig:cartoon0}(d).
+For example, in the limiting case of a particle trapped in a harmonic well, we show in SM~\cite{SM} that $D_\perp=-\mu\gamma T$, with $\mu$ the mobility of the particle.

-The temperature dependence of $D_\perp$ is shown in Fig.~\ref{fig:D_gamma_T}(a) for $\gamma=8$.
-Its magnitude increases with $\gamma$, but at fixed $\gamma$ it rises steeply from $0$ to a finite value near $T^*$.
-As the system enters its slow dynamical regime, $D_\perp$ settles to a finite value, including in the arrested glass phase, where it is presumably dominated by the in-cage circular motion created by the transverse forces.
-This behaviour constrasts with the translational diffusion coefficient which changes by orders of magnitude in the supercooled liquid, and vanishes in the glass.
+The temperature dependence of $D_\perp$ for our simulated system is shown in Fig.~\ref{fig:D_gamma_T}(a) for different values of $\gamma$.
+Its absolute value increases with $\gamma$.
+At fixed $\gamma$, the odd diffusion starts from $0$ at high $T$: as thermal fluctuations wash out interactions, they also suppress particles' chiral motion, which is induced by transverse forces.
+The modulus of $D_\perp$ rises then steeply as a function of $T^{-1}$ from $0$ to a finite value near $T^*$.
+As the system enters its slow dynamical regime, $D_\perp$ settles to a finite value as shown in the inset of Fig.~\ref{fig:D_gamma_T}(b).
+Interestingly, the observed behavior in the arrested glass phase, where it is presumably dominated by the in-cage circular motion created by the transverse forces, agrees with the predictions for the harmonic well.
+This contrasts with the translational diffusion coefficient which changes by orders of magnitude in the supercooled liquid, and vanishes in the glass.

 Overall the simulations reveal a non-monotonic temperature dependence of the sampling efficiency of transverse forces, which decreases when temperature is lowered, accompanied by odd-diffusivity which appears insensitive to this evolution.
 To understand these non-trivial findings, we turn to two analytical approaches, focusing for simplicity on a monodisperse fluid.